aklivity/zilla-demos/taxi/.assets/notes.md

 - record example demo walkthrough
 - add resource links to the map ui
 - review and update documentation
+  - taxi demo ui has link to github and quick refs
+  - github readme has demo instructions and links
+  - docs link direct to live demo
+  - add dedicated async/open api section in docs

 ### Full Diagram